yanpepik/UIKit-Vinted/README.md

 Just before you get your third cup of coffee, a stressed analytics guy comes over with some bad news - one of the most vital and precious analytics events (all the events must be tracked) - tracking the shown items in the feed - is not implemented yet!

-3. *Track each item the user has seen while scrolling the item feed - just save the events (item id and timestamp of the event recorded) into a file.
-Whenever the backend endpoint accepting these events is ready we will send all the accumulated events there.
-Open this as a separate PR to the implementation branch.*
+3. *Track each item the user has seen while scrolling the item feed - upload the details of the event to a POST endpoint “http://mobile-homework-api.vinted.net/impressions”, accepting a list of `ItemSeenEvent(timestamp: Long, item_id: Int)`.
+For simplicity’s sake, let’s consider the item seen when the item’s image is loaded.
+Open this as a separate PR to the feature/feed branch.*

 After he leaves (chanting “no data - no life” to himself as he walks away), you look around - no one else is coming with some unexpected and/or urgent task (disclaimer - it is highly unlikely for the provided situation to be this chaotic in reality.
 But chaos is a ladder...).
 You sit down finally having a chance to write some code.

+When you're done, just ping your Vinted contact!